cperales/pyridge/docs/_sources/index.rst.txt

 Welcome to PyELM's documentation!
 =================================

 This starting project is aimed to write an useful machine learning library in Python based on the Extreme Learning Machine algorithms.
-Extreme Learning Machine is sort of a feedforward neural network where some neurons does not require to be tuned by calculating them.
+Public repository can be seen in `Github <https://github.com/cperales/PyELM>`_.
+Extreme Learning Machine is type of a feedforward neural network where some neurons does not require to be tuned by calculating them.

+The library is organized in this way

 .. toctree::
    :maxdepth: 2